Gh0st352/SPECTRE/README.md

 		bias = 1 for red, 2 for blue.
 Only works if smart is used name = optional parameter to name the zone for use later. if ommitted, a temporary spawn zone name is generated

-- Upcoming updates will add the ability to restrict this function to specific UCID's if you want this enabled in a prod server for tweaking what gets generated.
+- This function is restricted to specific UCID's you can define, just in case you want this enabled in a prod server for tweaking what gets generated.

 ---